-I take the list to the store where I hope to go quickly through the aisle.
-I read somewhere that the more time you spend in the store, the more money you spend.
+Make a list of the ingredients you need from the menus you created, minus anything you already have on hand, and take this to the store.
+Plan on moving quickly through the aisles: the more time you spend in the store, the more money you spend.
 I find that when I run into people I know in the store and stop to chat, I tend to lose focus and buy something impulsively.
 So, it’s important not to dawdle at the store, to get what’s on the list and get out.
 Easier said than done.

-I try to be careful about venturing into the center aisles of the stores, where the more expensive packaged items are.
-I save money and eat better when I buy mostly from the outer aisles where the fresh produce, dairy and perishable foods are.
+Be careful about staying too long in the center aisles of the stores, where the more expensive packaged items are.
+You will save money and eat better when you buy mostly from the outer aisles with the fresh produce, dairy and perishable foods.

 FOOD IN ITS MOST NATURAL STATE

-I also buy vegetables and eggs from a friend: cucumbers, green and yellow squash, celery, scallions, kale, chard and eggplant for $23.
-Now with some staples of beans, seeds, rice, onions, potatoes, flour, tortillas, pasta, cheese, and yogurt on hand, I can make some good meals without spending too much money.
-If I have more to spend, I can add a small piece of fish and meat or use it as a condiment rather than the centerpiece of the meal like in a soup or curry or in a side dish.
+Check out your local Farmer’s Market and find out about the farms that offer Community Supported Agriculture (CSA) where you receive a weekly distribution in exchange for a modest upfront fee.
+Maybe you some of your own vegetables or can buy them from a friend.
+See if you town allows backyard chickens.
+If you have some fresh fruit and vegetables on hand and can add them to the staples of beans, seeds, rice, onions, potatoes, flour, tortillas, pasta, cheese, and yogurt you have on hand, you can make some good meals without spending too much money.
+If you have more to spend, add a piece of fish and meat or use it as a “condiment” rather than the centerpiece of the meal like in a soup or curry rather than as a centerpiece.